kest3869/SimCSP/README.md

 ## NOTES:
 - cite UMAP and leiden algorithm + give more explanation on generation
+- remove the test split from train.py while using spliceator_split.py

 ## IDEAS:
 - explore Sup.
 CL
 - use a MLM and CL loss function together during pre-train
+- experiment with varied sequence length during contrastive learning